LarremoreLab/covid_serological_sampling/README.md

 This repository is maintained by [Daniel Larremore](https://larremorelab.github.io/).
 Questions can be directed to `daniel.larremore@colorado.edu`.

 Code is written primarily in `python` but the MCMC engine has been rewritten in `R` because it is, for some reason, faster.

+# Code Availability Status

+Code for this project will be made available as fast as I can document it, write docstrings, and refactor for clarity.
+Please pardon any delays.
+[4/16/2020]